patrickspencer/python_sql_example/README.md

 # Make db table and adding rows

+- Install sqlalchemy: `pip install sqlalchemy`.
+- Figure out what you want your columns to be in your database table.
-- Alter the file `models.py` so the attributes in the class `EmploymentInfo` match the columns you want in your data base.
-If you change the name `EmploymentInfo` in `models.py` then also change the references to it in `makedb.py` and `addrows.py`.
+  You have to alter the file `models.py` so the attributes in the class match the columns you want in your data base.
+In this example the class that models your data is called `EmploymentInfo`.
+If you change the name `EmploymentInfo` in `models.py` then also change the references to it in `make_db_table.py` and `addrows.py`.
 - Create your database.
 In this example it's called "fed_employment".
-  With postgres you can go into your terminal, type `psql` and then enter `CREATE DATABASE fed_employment;` (don't forget the semicolon, like I do so often)
+  With postgres you can go into your terminal, type `psql` and then enter `CREATE DATABASE fed_employment;` (don't forget the semicolon, like I do so often).
+The database must be created before you run `make_db_table.py`
 - Change database connection info in `settings.py`.
 If you connect to postgres on your computer then the host is probably "localhost" and the port is probably "5432".
-- Run `python makedb.py` in the terminal to tell postgres to make the table specified in your `models.py` file.
+- Run `python make_db_table.py` in the terminal.
+If there were no problems then you should see a bunch of jargon about sql and the last line should say something about an sql alchemy engine commit.
 - Modify the `addrows.py` file to add rows to the database.

 # Interacting with the db